 How much is it and how long will it last?

-Mello-Roos bonds are paid for by a special tax on your property that will be levied for up to 40 years from the first home owner.
-The annual tax is derived from a somewhat complicated calculation, but the following chart will show you what you will pay according to the square footage of your home.
+Mello-Roos bonds are paid for by a special tax on your property.
+The annual tax is illustrated in th following chart that will show you what you will pay according to the square footage of your home.
 On the chart, find the square footage range for your home and then look to the, “Actual Special Tax,” column to see your Mello Roos tax for 2014-2015.
 This amount can vary slightly as the tax can increase up to 2% per year.

 If you are considering buying in Playa Vista Phase II you’ll find that these homes do not have a Mello Roos tax.
 The cost of developing this part of the community’s infrastructure was paid for by the builders.
 This expense is reflected in the sales price of the new homes.